-In August 2019, the Company entered into a purchase agreement to acquire 100% of the ownership interests of The Harvest Foundation LLC ("Harvest"), the Company's cannabis-licensed client in the state of Nevada.
+In 2019, the Company entered into a purchase agreement to acquire100% of the ownership interests of The Harvest Foundation LLC ("Harvest"), the Company's cannabislicensed client in the state of Nevada.
 The acquisition is conditioned upon legislative approval of the transaction.
-At this time, the state has paused the processing of cannabis license transfers, without indicating when it will resume.
+During 2019, the state paused the processing of cannabis license transfers, without indicating when it will resume.
 Upon the resumption of these activities and the ensuing approval by the state, the Company expects to consummate this transaction whereby the operations of Harvest will be consolidated into the Company's financial statements.

-The purchase price is comprised of the issuance of (i) 1,000,000 shares of the Company's common stock, in the aggregate, to two owners of Harvest, which as a good faith deposit, were issued upon execution of the purchase agreement, (ii) \$1.2 million of the Company's common stock at closing, based on the closing price of the common stock on the day prior to legislative approval of the transaction, and (iii) warrants to purchase 400,000 shares of the Company's common stock at an exercise price equal to the closing price of the Company's common stock on the day prior to legislative approval of the transaction.
+The purchase price is comprised of the issuance of (i)1,000,000 shares of the Company's common stock, in the aggregate, to two owners of Harvest, which as a good faith deposit, were issued upon execution of the purchase agreement, (ii) \$1.2 million of the Company's common stock at closing, based on the closing price of the common stock on the day prior to legislative approval of the transaction, and (iii) warrants to purchase 400,000 shares of the Company's common stock at an exercise price equal to the closing price of the Company's common stock on the day prior to legislative approval of the transaction.
 The issued shares were recorded at par value.
-Such shares are restricted and will be returned to the Company in the event the transaction does not close by a date certain.
+Such shares are restricted and will be returned to the Company in the event the transaction does not close.